morays-community/morays-doc/docs/source/nemo.tuto.rst

 .. note ::

     We have now an operating W25 script.
-However, ``models.py`` does not possess an OASIS interface and cannot be coupled with NEMO.
+However, ``models.py`` does not possess an OASIS3-MCT interface and cannot be coupled with NEMO.
 In the next sections, we will build the Eophis scripts and configure NEMO to set up the coupling.